YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Request.md

 **Tree** is the architectural expression of this vision —
 an operating-system structure born from a language that does not hide,
 and an AI runtime that does not guess.
+It registers all files as Leaf nodes on distinct branches, and dynamically generates execution paths to pre-load only the necessary Leaf modules into memory.
+This path-driven architecture enables seamless coexistence of multiple language versions, rapid branch switching, and low-cost virtual machines through virtual path mapping —
+making Tree inherently capable of modular isolation, fast-loading micro-runtimes, and high-efficiency compute orchestration at system scale.

 Together they form a fully deterministic, inspectable, and scalable foundation for system evolution.
 But this degree of determinism cannot be simulated in the cloud or approximated in VMs.